SOME ROUGH EDGE SMOOTHIN'

 "Breasts ain't funny, ma'am.
 Breasts are serious business."

-"See that?
-Just like I said, breasts are serious business."
+"Like I said, breasts are serious business."

 "And you seriously enjoy looking at mine."

 Tomas, the sexy man of the bad reputation, looked bashfully away.
-"Ease up, woman!
+"Ease up, woman.
 A Latino male never discusses such things with a lady."

-"Oh, go on!
+"Oh, go on.
 Admit it!
-You ogle my breasts when you think I won’t notice."
+You ogle my breasts when you think I won't notice."

 "Admitted," he said, looking anywhere but at them, now that they were out in the open, so to speak.

-"So, answer my question -- would you push a hundred-dollar bill down my cleavage for a few extra grunts and grinds?"
+"So, answer my question - would you push a hundred-dollar bill down my cleavage for a few extra grunts and grinds?"

 Tomas Ruiz raced for the door.
 "Ask for Lou.
 Two o’clock sharp."